 02 Sep Cycling with Ease

-A break from thinking about pain this month… instead a thought on cycling, but a useful one that could apply to almost anything.
+This is a thought on cycling, but actually it is a useful one that could apply to almost anything.

 There are lots of sources of info on setting your bike up ergonomically e.g. here This is a good starting point to let you use your body in the best way.